pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 having expired or missing license plates.
-Since our project was specifically interested in how permits limit parking and result in tickets as a result of limiting parking, we ended up making applying a number of assumptions (made a priori and in consultation with the data) to hopefull get an accurate number of tickets directly linked with permits limiting parking spaces.
-In particular, when linking the two datasets, we limited to tickets whose violations is either "PARKING/STANDING PROHIBITED ANYTIME" or "NO STANDING/PARKING TIME RESTRICTED", and we limited the permits data to permits allowing for a full closure of the street.
+Since our project was specifically interested in how permits limit parking and result in tickets as a result of limiting parking, we ended up making applying a number of assumptions (made a priori and in consultation with the data) to hopefully get an accurate number of tickets directly linked with permits limiting parking spaces.
+In particular, when linking the two datasets, we limited to tickets whose violation is either "PARKING/STANDING PROHIBITED ANYTIME" or "NO STANDING/PARKING TIME RESTRICTED", and we limited the permits data to permits allowing for a full closure of the street.